Papa Bear Awards 2012

 Q: How do I vote?

-A: You can find the instructions here.
+A: Once it is time to vote, you will find the instructions here.

 Q: Where do I send my votes?